hemisemidemipresent/btd6-modding-tutorial/README.md

 ## A popup window says "failed to initialize: failed to load library"

-Change the language of Windows to english
+Rename your btd6 folder to "BloonsTD6".
+If that doesn't work, change the language of Windows to english.

 ## The console says "No compatibility layer found"